tip-org/tools-paper/paper.md

 benchmarks and more functionality to the toolbox.
 These are some of the areas where TIP can be improved.

-We want to add more kinds of induction, including recursion-induction and well-founded induction on the size of data types.
+We want to add more, stronger, kinds of induction, including recursion-induction and well-founded induction on the size of data types.
+We would also like to add inductive predicates, as well as coinductive types.

-We would also like to add inductive predicates, and coinductive types.
+We have boiled down our knowledge from writing the HipSpec theorem prover to the TIP modular toolbox, with the hope of making inductive theorem proving more accessible for the community, a sub field of automated reasoning that we believe has a lot of potential for continued prosperous growth beyond the recent landwinnings.

 <!-- \AtNextBibliography{\small} -->
 \printbibliography